imxieyi/waifu2x-ios/README.md

  - iOS 11+

 ## About models
-This repository includes all the models converted from [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe). **If you want to learn Core ML, it is recommended that you should convert them by yourself.**
+This repository includes all the models converted from [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe). **If you want to dig into Core ML, it is recommended that you should convert them by yourself.**

 You can [convert pre-trained models to Core ML format](https://developer.apple.com/documentation/coreml/converting_trained_models_to_core_ml) and then import them to **XCode**.
 The pre-trained model can be obtained from [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe).